Mr-RT/selenium/README.md

 * Selenium 2.53.0
 * Maven Surefire Plugin 2.18.1

-1. Pull the code from GitHub.
+1. Pull the code from GitHub and put it in the same directory as the qa project.
+2. Set a System Variable on your system called "PROJECT_PATH", where the selenium-web and qa projects are located, such as, "C:\Users\Me\Projects".
+3. Check the config.properties and make sure the settings are correct such as Operating System (os).

 ## Usage